tech-cosmos/cliniq-app/README_CLINIQ.md

-# Cliniq - AI-Powered SOAP Note Taking App
+# Progonomix - AI-Powered SOAP Note Taking App

 A comprehensive medical application that enables doctors to create SOAP notes using voice transcription, analyze medical scans with AI, and receive diagnostic assistance for better patient care.